victorKariuki/Seriously-Simple-Podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 3.10.2 =
+2025-05-19
+[FIX] Improved protection of private episodes with Paid Memberships Pro integration.
+[FIX] Resolved infinite feed loop issue when using the Polylang plugin.
+[FIX] Fixed issue where the video player displayed only a file link.
+[FIX] Addressed episode schema validation warnings.
+[FIX] Security improvements.

 = 3.10.1 =
 2025-04-24